epdsdant/Angular-WebApp-Todo/README.md

-# Angular - FirstWebAppTodoApp
+# FirstWebAppTodoApp
-Primeira aplicação Angular | Typescript
-Gravação de dados em LocalStorage
+Created with CodeSandbox